Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

       - Users can register in many different ways, such as Facebook, Google etc.

 ### Assumptions and dependencies
-Indicate an  initial/tentative list of assumptions and dependencies

 - Google account (if the user wants to login with the Google)
 - Google Translator - To translate text written in the forum for the main language of the user